 At Murrow Primary Academy you can expect your child to enjoy all the benefits of working in a classroom where there are very clear expectations of behaviour, where good behaviour is continuously reinforced by praise, encouragement and rewards, and where a child knows exactly what consequences to expect if they choose to break one of the class or academy rules and code of conduct.

-Following warnings about unacceptable behaviour, children then attend 'Mrs Simmonds' Lunchtime Club' as detention and parents are notified.
+Following warnings about unacceptable behaviour, children then attend 'Mrs Baileys' Lunchtime Club' as detention and parents are notified.

 We appreciate and value your support.